lildann/lildann/README.md

 ## About

-I am a creative and organised full-stack developer.
-In November 2021 I graduated from [Makers Academy](#projects) software engineering bootcamp.
+I am a creative and organised full-stack developer, and a recent graduate from [Makers Academy](#projects) software engineering bootcamp.
 My background and career up until now has been focused on contemporary art.
 Always seeking to look at the world in new ways, collaborate, and learn from my peers, I've planned and produced large-scale exhibitions in art galleries and museums in Berlin, New York, and London.

 As an outcome of the pandemic, the art world moved online - intriguingly, most of this output sought only to reproduce the basic experience of viewing art through a screen.
-I was interested in how this could be developed, and the world of tech opened up through my research.
+Interested in how this could be developed, the world of tech opened up through my research.
 Driven by curiosity and a desire to keep learning, coding has changed my focus, widened my perspective, and enabled me to switch from a facilitator to a maker.

-The skills I developed while building exhibitions - problem-solving, working to hard deadlines, and communicating across multiple departments - paired with a habit of analysing structures to make them more efficient, are qualities that I bring to a team with energy and positivity.
-Motivated by the impact code can make on everyday life, I'm excited to work in an industry that can create solutions to the complex problems we currently face.
+The skills I developed while building exhibitions - problem-solving, working to hard deadlines, and communicating with multiple stakeholders - paired with a habit of analysing structures to make them more efficient, are qualities that I bring to a team with energy and positivity.
+At Makers, I've learnt processes in line with best industry practices - I take pride in clean, test-driven code and value accessibility and user experience.
+I'm motivated by the impact code can make on everyday life and I'm excited to work in an industry that can create solutions to the complex problems we currently face.

 ## Projects